|Home||Guiding & Instruction||Topos||Ethic||Experience||Bolt Puller||Bolt Replacement||Mythbuster||Contact|

-May 18th - Self Rescue 1 (Self Rescue for Mulitipitch Climbing).
+Feb 22 - Self Rescue 1 (Self Rescue for Mulitipitch Climbing).
 Learn fundamental skills that are essential for efficient self-rescue on multipitch terrain.
 Participants should have some multipitch climbing experience.
 Class size limited to six participants.
 Location: Mount Lemmon.
-Cost: $50.
-CLASS FULL - EMAIL ME TO GET ON A WAITING LIST.
+[FULL - CONTACT ME TO JOIN THE WAITING LIST]

 Upcoming climbing courses:

 Self Rescue 2 - Review fundamental skills from Self Rescue 1 and learn additional skills for efficient self-rescue on multipitch terrain.
 Class size limited to six participants.
 Dates TBA.

 Traditional Climbing 1 & 2 - Two classes for those with sport climbing experience who want to expand their skills to multipitch traditional climbing.
 Dates TBA.

 Proud supporter of the Climbing Association of Southern Arizona

 All members of CASA will recieve a discount on classes I offer.
 Visit www.theclimbershome.com to become a member.

 Instruction for Beginning ClimbersFor the beginning climber, learning the right techniques can save hours of frustration, help avoid dangerous situations, and reduce the chances of getting hurt.
 Some folks rely on friends to teach them these skills.
 Others seek professional instruction.
 There is a clear difference between beginners who learned from a professional and those who learn from their friends.